osama-raddad/FireCrasher/README.md

 # FireCrasher

-FireCrasher is designed to handle the Uncaught Exceptions on the android application and helpe recover from the Exception Without exiting from the application.
+FireCrasher is designed to handle the Uncaught Exceptions on the android application and help recover from the Exception Without exiting from the application.

 # Usage :